Sept. 9-Nov. 4

 Who may attend

 Applicants do not have to be an Overland Park resident, but must be at least 18 years old and have no criminal record.
 Criminal history background checks will be conducted on all applicants.
 Persons selected to attend the Academy are expected to participate in eight out of nine sessions.
 If this is not possible, please do not apply due to limited class size.
+The Overland Park Police Department will conduct background checks on applicants.

 This academy is not designed for police officer candidates.
 It is an overview of the department for the purpose of participants.